apache/pekko-management/docs/src/main/paradox/kubernetes-lease.md

 A lease can be used for:

-* @extref[Split Brain Resolver](akka:split-brain-resolver.html#lease).
+* @extref[Split Brain Resolver](pekko:split-brain-resolver.html#lease).
 An additional safety measure so that only one SBR instance can make the decision to remain up.
-* @extref:[Cluster Singleton](akka:typed/cluster-singleton.html#lease).
+* @extref:[Cluster Singleton](pekko:typed/cluster-singleton.html#lease).
 A singleton manager can be configured to acquire a lease before creating the singleton.
-* @extref:[Cluster Sharding](akka:typed/cluster-sharding.html#lease).
+* @extref:[Cluster Sharding](pekko:typed/cluster-sharding.html#lease).
 Each `Shard` can be configured to acquire a lease before creating entity actors.

 In all cases the use of the lease increases the consistency of the feature.
 However, as the Kubernetes API server and its backing `etcd` cluster can also be subject to failure and network issues any use of this lease can reduce availability.

 ### Lease Instances

-* With @extref[Split Brain Resolver](akka:split-brain-resolver.html#lease) there will be one lease per Akka Cluster
+* With @extref[Split Brain Resolver](pekko:split-brain-resolver.html#lease) there will be one lease per Akka Cluster
 * With multiple Akka Clusters using SBRs in the same namespace, e.g. multiple Lagom applications, you must ensure different `ActorSystem` names because they all need a separate lease.
 * With Cluster Sharding and Cluster Singleton there will be more leases
-    - For @extref:[Cluster Singleton](akka:typed/cluster-singleton.html#lease) there will be one per singleton.
+    - For @extref:[Cluster Singleton](pekko:typed/cluster-singleton.html#lease) there will be one per singleton.
-    - For @extref:[Cluster Sharding](akka:typed/cluster-sharding.html#lease), there will be one per shard per type.
+    - For @extref:[Cluster Sharding](pekko:typed/cluster-sharding.html#lease), there will be one per shard per type.

 ### Configuring

 #### Dependency

 @@dependency[sbt,Maven,Gradle] {
-  symbol1=AkkaManagementVersion
+  symbol1=PekkoManagementVersion
   value1=$project.version$
   group="com.lightbend.akka.management"
-  artifact="akka-lease-kubernetes_$scala.binary.version$"
+  artifact="pekko-lease-kubernetes_$scala.binary.version$"
-  version=AkkaManagementVersion
+  version=PekkoManagementVersion
 }

 #### Creating the Custom Resource Definition for the lease